Canon 77D vs Fujifilm X-E2

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 77D or the Fujifilm X-E2 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 77D:

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.